MongoDB Indexing: createIndex() & dropIndex()

-If you had a collection with thousands of documents with no indexes, and then you query to find certain documents, then in such case MongoDB would need to scan the entire collection to find the documents.
+If you had a collection with thousands of documents with no indexes, and then you query to find certain documents, then in such a case MongoDB would need to scan the entire collection to find the documents.
 But if you had indexes, MongoDB would use these indexes to limit the number of documents that had to be searched in the collection.

 Indexes are special data sets which store a partial part of the collection’s data.
 Since the data is partial, it becomes easier to read this data.
-This partial set stores the value of a specific field or a set of fields ordered by the value of the field.
+This partial set stores the value of a specific field, or a set of fields, ordered by the value of the field.

 Understanding Impact of Indexes

-If there are frequent insert, delete and update operations carried out on documents, then the indexes would need to change that often, which would just be an overhead for the collection.
+If there are frequent insert, delete, and update operations carried out on documents, then the indexes would need to change that often, which would just be an overhead for the collection.

 In the example below, the Employeeid “1” and EmployeeCode “AA” are used to index the documents in the collection.
 So when a query search is made, these indexes will be used to quickly and efficiently find the required documents in the collection.